-Kelly is an essayist, historian, and reporter with regular columns at the Chronicle for Higher Education‘s Vitae project, Killing the Buddha, and Sacred Matters.
-She’s written for The Atlantic, The New York Times, The Rumpus, The Manifest-Station, Religion Dispatches, Christian Century, Washington Post, and Brain, Child.
+Kelly is an essayist, historian, and reporter.
+She’s written for The Atlantic, The New York Times, The Rumpus, The Manifest-Station, Religion Dispatches, Christian Century, Washington Post, Chronicle for Higher Education‘s Vitae project, Killing the Buddha, Sacred Matters, and Brain, Child.

 When she’s not editing, writing assignments, hanging out on Twitter, or wrangling two children, a mean cat, and a dog, she’s making progress on a book about zombie apocalypses in American culture and a collection of essays on endings.

 Please feel free to email her about possible submissions at email@example.com.

 Karen Costa has over 15 years of higher education experience and formerly served as the director of student success at Mount Wachusett Community College.
 Karen is currently an adjunct faculty member teaching college success strategies to online students at multiple institutions.
 She is also involved in various faculty development initiatives including serving as a facilitator for the Faculty Guild.